hashicorp-services/tfm/site/docs/migration/pre-requisites-ce-tfc.md

 ## The Following pre-reqs are Required to use the tfm Features for Cloning VCS Repositories

 - A Github token with permissions to read each repository of interestin the GitHub Organization.
-- A Github organization
+- A Github organization.
-- A Github username
+- A Github username.

 ## The Following pre-reqs are Required to use the tfm Features for Removing Backend Configurations From Cloned Repositories